radusuciu/beets-quicktag/README.md

 # Beets QuickTag Plugin

 This is a plugin for [beets](https://beets.io/) that scratches my own itch to categorize my music using custom tags, for DJing, as efficiently as possible.
+If it's not at a 1.0 release, it's probably not stable for use by others, though I'll still try and look at issues if for some reason you've found this (hi!).

 It's a work in progress though much of the functionality is already there.
 I initially prototyped this using Claude 3.7 and Gemini 2.5 Pro Preview but ended up re-working quite a bit of it.